resmith/Udacity-React-project-redux-would-you-rather/ProjectSpecs.md

 - [ ] 3.6.3 Users are ordered in descending order based on the sum of the number of questions they’ve answered and the number of questions they’ve asked.

 #### 3.7 Is the application navigable?
-- [ ] 3.7.1 The app contains a navigation bar that is visible on all of the pages.
+- [x] 3.7.1 The app contains a navigation bar that is visible on all of the pages.
 - [ ] 3.7.2 The user can navigate between the page for creating new polls, and the leaderboard page, and the home page without typing the address into the address bar.

 #### 3.8 Does the application interact with the backend correctly?
-- [ ] 3.8.1 The data that’s initially displayed is populated correctly from the backend.
+- [x] 3.8.1 The data that’s initially displayed is populated correctly from the backend.
 - [ ] 3.8.2 Each user’s answer and each new poll is correctly recorded on the backend.

-#### 3.9 Is the code formatted properly?
+#### 3.9 Is the code formatted properly?x
-- [ ] 3.9.1 All code is formatted properly and is functional.
+- [x] 3.9.1 All code is formatted properly and is functional.

 ### 4.0 Architecture
 #### 4.1 Does the store serve as the application’s single source of truth?
-- [ ] 4.1.1 The store is the application’s source of truth.
+- [x] 4.1.1 The store is the application’s source of truth.
-- [ ] 4.1.2 Components read the necessary state from the store; they do not have their own versions of the same state.
+- [x] 4.1.2 Components read the necessary state from the store; they do not have their own versions of the same state.
-- [ ] 4.1.3 There are no direct API calls in the components' lifecycle methods.
+- [x] 4.1.3 There are no direct API calls in the components' lifecycle methods.

 #### 4.2 Is application state managed by Redux?
-- [ ] 4.2.1 Most application state is managed by the Redux store.
+- [x] 4.2.1 Most application state is managed by the Redux store.
 State-based props are mapped from the store rather than stored as component state.
-- [ ] 4.2.2 Form inputs and controlled components may have some state handled by the component.
+- [x] 4.2.2 Form inputs and controlled components may have some state handled by the component.

 #### 4.3 Does application state update correctly?
-- [ ] 4.3.1 Updates are triggered by dispatching action creators to reducers.
+- [x] 4.3.1 Updates are triggered by dispatching action creators to reducers.
-- [ ] 4.3.2 Reducers and actions are written properly and correctly return updated state to the store.
+- [x] 4.3.2 Reducers and actions are written properly and correctly return updated state to the store.

 #### 4.4 Does the architecture of the application make sense?
-- [ ] 4.4.1 The code is structured and organized in a logical way.
+- [x] 4.4.1 The code is structured and organized in a logical way.
-- [ ] 4.4.2 Components are modular and reusable.
+- [xx] 4.4.2 Components are modular and reusable.

 ### Suggestions to Make Your Project Stand Out!
 - [ ] Extra.1 Add the functionality for creating new users.